 The Autofocus switch is located on the left side of the lens barrel as you hold the camera in shooting position.
 Its three selections are Autofocus, Autofocus Macro, and Manual Focus.
-We have previously discussed Autofocus and Manual Focus.
-The third setting, Autofocus Macro, needs some additional discussion.
-When you move the switch on the lens to select this mode, the focusing range changes to a macro range.
-So, instead of the normal focusing range of 1.64 feet (50 cm) to infinity at wide angle, the lens can focus down to as close as 0.4 inch (1 cm).
+I previously discussed Autofocus and Manual Focus, but Autofocus Macro needs more discussion.
+When you move the switch to select this mode, focusing changes to a macro range.
+So, instead of the normal range of 1.64 feet (50 cm) to infinity at wide angle, the lens can focus as close as 0.4 inch (1 cm).
 It is a good idea to set the flash to Off when using macro mode, because the flash would not be useful at such a close range.
-We'll discuss macro shooting in more detail in Chapter 9.
+I'll discuss macro shooting in more detail in Chapter 8.